2017-2018

 The 2022-23 season marked a shift in the performances across the league.
 Saracens, who were the current holders and most successful club in the league history, were knocked out by Exeter Chiefs in the semi-final.

-The two teams remaining were Gloucester Hartpury and Exeter Chiefs, and the final was hosted at Kingsholm (temporarily named Queensholm for the final).
+After a fiercely competitive season, the two teamsleft standing were Gloucester Hartpury and Exeter Chiefs.
+The final was hosted at Kingsholm (temporarily named Queensholm to mark the occasion).
 It was here that Gloucester Hartpury claimed their first title, beating their opponents 34-19.

-The final drew a record attendance of 9,668 fans, which was more than double the crowd of the previous year.
+The final drew a record attendance of 9,668 fans, which was more than double the crowd of the previous year; fans were left wondering whether this would be Gloucester Hartpury's first and only Championship (spoiler: it wasn't).

 2023-24